Sanit22/ecom_model/README.md

 The model with the best scores was chosen to make the final predictions.

 ## Results
+StackingClassifier turned out to be the best performing among others.
 The score achieved on this model was 0.70, which was among the top 20 in the leaderboard.